jreisinger/docs/notes/sysadmin/devops.md

 ## The First Way - systems thinking

-To maximaze left-to-right flow of work (from Dev to Ops to the customer) we need
+To maximize left-to-right flow of work (from Dev to Ops to the customer) we need

 * emphasize the performance of the entire system, as opposed to the performance of a specific silo of work or department
 * each step is done in a repeatable way